Myriware-Solutions/mylange/DOCS.md

 # Myriware Mylange

+> "A Language where there is no guessing on types, rather, there is no guessing at all.
+> Well, maybe if it works or not."

 Myriware Mylange Scripting Language (MMSL) is a in-house developed programming language which aims to teach all Myriware employees a common scripting language that can be used on Servers, Sites, etc.